 Most brands lose the interest of their customers by making the product the hero of every marketing piece.
 In reality, the customers want to be the center of their own world and your content.

 The only way to persuade people to care about you is to show that you care about them first.
 Make them the hero of your story.
+Create a new customer hero story for a successful branding strategy.

 So how exactly do you make customers the heroes/heroines of your story?